cjogles/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

     .forEach is a method that will change each item of the array that you use in connection with this method. .map will make a new array with the desired changes.
+Each take a function that will be implemented on each item in the array or each object.

 2. What is the difference between a function and a method?